sberridge/node-api-framework/README.md

 ### Filtering

-Various "where" functions are available to filter the results of a fetch query.
+Various "where" functions are available to filter the results of a fetch or update query.

 #### Basic Where